 - ability to choose healthy behaviors (preventing high risk behaviors and unhealthy choices).

 Children ages 5-10 are in the process of learning how to read and establishing critical learning habits through reading that will extend throughout their school years.
-Reading is best learned on a lap, snuggled closely in the arms of parents, grandparents, and other loved ones.
-In fact, the single most important activity for building [literacy] understanding and skills essential for reading success appear to be reading aloud to children.3
+Reading is learned best on a lap, snuggled closely in the arms of parents, grandparents, and other loved ones.
+In fact, the single most important activity for building skills essential for reading success appears to be reading aloud to children.3

-Yet, we all face challenges when it comes to establishing a daily reading routine with our children.
+Yet, anyone can face challenges when it comes to establishing a daily reading routine with their children.
 A national survey found that only between 34% and 60% of families read to children every day.4 Families today are busier than ever with more demands on their time.